barunio/barunio.github.com/_posts/2012-12-13-anarchy_in_software.md

 ## Addendum

-The discussion above leaves out a number of details.
-After presenting this topic to a group of developers, I received many questions, some of which I will address here.
+<p>The discussion above leaves out a number of details.
+After presenting this
+topic to a group of developers, I received many questions, some of which I will address here.
+If you have any others, please <a id='email'>email me</a>.</p>

 <p><em class='question'>Does someone oversee this process?</em></p>